masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 ### 3. Gratitude and Contentment

 Acknowledge the blessings in your life, both big and small.
-Gratitude counteracts the sense of entitlement and dissatisfaction that often accompanies ego-driven desires.
+Gratitude counteracts the sense of entitlement that often accompanies ego-driven desires.

-This may sound cliche, but it is timeless advice: `Avoid comparing yourself to others and focus on being content with what you have rather than constantly striving for more.` Know when enough is enough and when to stop.
+This may sound cliche, but it is timeless advice: `Avoid comparing yourself to others and focus on being content with what you have rather than constantly striving for more.` Know when enough is enough.

 > 1 Thessalonians 5:18 encourages giving thanks in all circumstances, recognizing blessings as gifts from God.

 ### 4. Surrender to God's Will

-Know the limits of your understanding and seek guidance from mentors, wise counsel, and, for believers, God.
+Know the limits of your understanding and seek wise counsel.

 Surrender your desires to align with God's will in all aspects of your life.